J1939 PGN Calculator & Decoder

 Is this PGN calculator free?

 Yes.
 PGN decoding, CAN ID conversion, and PGN lookup are free with no account required.
-Pro features include batch decoding from log files, the full searchable PGN database, and building CAN IDs from custom fields.
+Pro features include batch decoding from log files, DBC/reference file support, and building CAN IDs from custom fields.

 Start Decoding J1939 PGNs